 These activities will an individual to live a healthy and good life.

 There are a large number of natural remedies that have been suggested for different types of arthritis.
 Some research supports the use of devil’s claw, Rosehip, and Boswellia, from the frankincense tree to treat arthritis, while, some suggest the use of certain herbs like turmeric, garlic, ginger, black pepper, and green tea.
 However, these herbs are not well researched for their effectiveness.
 Also, these herbs are available in supplement form as well.
-Anyone who is willing to use these natural remedies for any type of arthritis should talk to the doctor first, otherwise, it might prove risky.
+Anyone who is willing to use these natural remedies for any type of arthritis should talk to the healthcare specialist first, otherwise, it might prove risky.